 A tale of two leaders

 Masaryk and Zatkovich, two of the 12 signers of the Mid-European Declaration of Independence, would follow separate paths as leaders of their people, but both would play a part in the fate of their shared Liberty Bell.

 Less than a month after the ceremony in Philadelphia, Masaryk was elected the first president of the new Czechoslovak Republic.
-By December he was ruling his nation from Prague Castle.
+By December, he was ruling his nation from Prague Castle.
 Masaryk served for 17 years before resigning in 1935 at the age of 85.
 He died two years later.
-In 1997 he mysteriously appeared on the cover of the alternative metal band Faith No More’s Album of the Year.
+In 1997 he resurfaced, appearing on the cover of the alternative metal band Faith No More’s Album of the Year.

 The George Washington of Carpathian Ruthenia

-While the new Czechoslovakian Republic would have a long history — first as a self-determined nation, next as part of the USSR, then as two self-determined nations, the Chech Republic and Slovakia — there is a reason most have never heard of Carpathian Ruthenia.
+While the new Czechoslovak Republic would have a long history — first as a self-determined nation, next as part of the USSR, then as two self-determined nations, the Chech Republic and Slovakia — there is a reason most have never heard of Carpathian Ruthenia.